GKM12345/Learn_Kro/README.md

   6. User can Logout, Change theme dark/light mode.

 - **Mobile App (learning-app)**
-  Open Link on Mobile to Install Android App Which I have create **Andriod Supports** for now only: [https://expo.dev/accounts/gkm01/projects/learning-app/builds/57407883-6a92-4b97-ab9c-c59383432de3](https://expo.dev/accounts/gkm01/projects/learning-app/builds/57407883-6a92-4b97-ab9c-c59383432de3)
   1. Built using **Expo SDK 54**, displays the same website inside a WebView.
   2. Feels Like Native App and UI Design supports Mobile First Design.
-  3. All the feature mentioned above in Web App (learning-web) are supported here User can change theme from settings section and logout from profile section.
+  3. All the feature mentioned above in Web App (learning-web) are supported here.
+User can change theme from settings section and logout from profile section.
   4. Supports fullscreen video playback, and Android back button navigation.

 ---